 Pagination SEO Best Practices for Headless APIs

 Headless architectures decouple content delivery from frontend rendering.
 This separation frequently triggers crawl budget waste and indexation fragmentation.
-Implementing Pagination SEO Best Practices for Headless APIs requires strict header control and canonical alignment.
+Implementing pagination SEO best practices requires strict header control and canonical alignment.

 Baseline Crawl & Indexation Audit

 Establish pre-implementation metrics before modifying routing logic.
 Crawl budget leakage typically originates from unbounded parameterized URLs.
-You must quantify duplicate indexation and orphaned content slices first.
+Quantify duplicate indexation and orphaned content slices first.

 Baseline Metrics to Capture:

->30%of category URLs indexed as duplicates. - Server log analysis revealing high-frequency requests to
+• Server log analysis revealing high-frequency requests to ?page= or /page/ parameters.

 Audit Execution Steps:

-grepto isolate bot traffic on pagination paths. - Run Screaming Frog with custom extraction rules targeting
+3. Run Screaming Frog with custom extraction rules targeting ?page= and /page/ patterns.

 Search engines index paginated slices by default unless explicitly restricted.
-You must enforce X-Robots-Tag directives and legacy rel attributes at the gateway layer.
-This prevents SERP dilution across deep pagination tiers.
+Enforce X-Robots-Tag directives at the gateway layer to prevent SERP dilution across deep pagination tiers.

 Configuration Requirements: